NickBorgers/util/README.md

 ## Security
 You're somewhat trusting [this Docker image proffered via DockerHub](https://hub.docker.com/repository/docker/nickborgers/mov-to-gif/general).
 It's built from this repo in a [GitHub Workflow](.github/workflows/publish.yml).
 My GitHub account is protected with FIDO/FIDO2 (only possible to establish a session with FIDO/FIDO2) and I don't store my SSH key in cleartext on any disk.
 GitHub has a DockerHub token and the DockerHub account password is stored only in an offline password database.

-Note that the Docker containers are given no network interface, so I see no way the image could exfil your data even if it wanted to.
+Note that the Docker containers are given no network interface (`--network=none`), so I see no way the image could exfil your data even if it wanted to.